Gopu1210/Web--Scraping/README.md

 # Web-Scrapping
-creating a web page with Flask, BeautifulSoup and Urlib and other libraries
+Web scraping in Python with Flask, BeautifulSoup and Urlib and other libraries

 # Libraries
 ```